 Globalization and Migration, Politics of Migration, Migration, Citizenship, and Border Security, Race and Ethnicity, Sociology of Punishment, Latin American and Latino Sociology, Introduction to Social Theory, Introduction to Sociology

-Watch Patrisia Macías-Rojas on the Tavis Smiley show in September 2016 discuss her new book, From Deportation to Prison: The Politics of Immigration Enforcement in Post-Civil Rights America.
+Patrisia Macías-Rojas was on the Tavis Smiley show in September 2016 discuss her new book, From Deportation to Prison: The Politics of Immigration Enforcement in Post-Civil Rights America.